 Despite being (mostly) recyclable, plastics often end up thrown out.
 In fact, only 9% of plastics are actually recycled.
 That means 91% of all plastics end up in a landfill, ocean or as litter on the side of the road.
 That's problematic.
 Not only can this kind of litter harm the environment and our food sources, but it's rapidly filling up landfills.
 It can take up to 400 years for a plastic bottle to decompose.
 Yikes!

-In honor of Earth Day coming up, I’ve put together some things that you can do at home to help reduce the amount of plastic that gets thrown out.
-While recycling is one way to reduce plastic waste, another is to simply use less plastic in your home.
+In honor of Earth Day coming up, I've put together some things that you can do at home to help reduce the amount of plastic that gets thrown out.
+While recycling is one way to reduce plastic waste, not everyone is able to recycle because of where they live.
+Another option is to simply use less plastic in your home.
 With these tips, you can help the environment by using less plastic, without giving up convenience.

 I can't be the only one that used to have an ever-growing pile of plastic grocery bags.
 I made the decision to stop that soon after living on my own, mostly because I hated how fast they collected.
 I keep canvas grocery bags in my car so that I have them handy when I shop (which is often), and place them back in the car after I've unloaded my groceries.
 If you forget your bags (it happens to all of us!), ask the grocery bagger to use paper bags instead of plastic.

-While we’re on the topic of grocery shopping, ask yourself if you really need the plastic produce bags you’re using.
-Bananas, a bunch of kale, and a single mango don’t need their own bags.
-The ones you do use can usually be brought back to the store to be recycled.
+I also love these reusable produce bags.
+They're super light, breathable, and can be thrown right in the washing machine!
+While we're on the topic of produce bags, ask yourself if you really need the plastic produce bags you're using.
+Bananas, a bunch of kale, and a single mango don't need their own plastic bags.
+(And at the very least, make sure you you bring any plastic bags you collect back to the store to be recycled.)

 Plastic zip-top bags are convenient, but the amount of them that end up in the garbage adds up fast!
 Before you reach for one, ask yourself if something re-usable will work instead.
-My favorite alternatives:
+My favorite alternatives include:

 - Stasher re-useable food storage bags - take snacks to go, store leftovers in the fridge or freezer, and wash them in the dishwasher!